Hylda Sims 1932-2020

 Anne serves on the committee and is a part-time administrator for Second Light.
 She has co-edited several Issues of ARTEMISpoetry and runs the SecondLightLive website.

 Anne is the founder of poetry p f, the Poetry Society’s Kent North West Stanza rep, a Past-President of Shortlands Poetry Circle and a freelance provider of services to poets & poetry organisations.
 She has an MA (Dist.
 Creative Writing) from Sheffield Hallam University and is one of their Ten Hallam Poets (anthology, 2005, Mews Press).
-She won the Bridport Prize in 2008, the Southport Prize in 2009, the Silver Wyvern (Poetry on the Lake, Italy) in 2014, and her first collection, The Janus Hour, was published by Oversteps Books in 2010.
-A bi-lingual collection (Eng/Rom) of 25 poems was published in Bucharest in 2015.
+She won the Bridport Prize in 2008, the Southport Prize in 2009, the Silver Wyvern (Poetry on the Lake, Italy) in 2014.
+She has two full collections: The Janus Hour, (Oversteps Books, 2010), and The Last Parent, Second Light Publications, 2019.
+Two small bi-lingual collections have been published in Bucharest.

 The Janus Hour, Oversteps Books, 2010